samarkhatiwala/tmm/README.md

 (2) Build the tmm4py extension module:

 This step switches off build isolation (see above) so first make sure all the necessary Python modules are already installed.
-In addition to `petsc4py`, this includes `wheel`, `setuptools`, `numpy`and `cython` (for the latter two, the versions need to match the ones used to build petsc4py).
+In addition to `petsc4py`, this includes `wheel`, `setuptools`, `numpy`and `Cython` (for the latter two, the versions need to match the ones used to build petsc4py).
 Then:

 ```bash
 cd $TOPDIR